Madanapalle Institute of Technology and Science

-Madanapalle Institute of Technology & Science, also known as MITS, is an Indian engineering college.
-It was established in 1998 in Madanapalle, India.
-MITS is an affiliate of JNTUA and is approved by AICTE, New Delhi.
-MITS is a destination for engineering, management, and computer application studies in India.
+Madanapalle Institute of Technology & Science (MITS) is a Deemed to be university established in 1998 in Madanapalle, Andhra Pradesh India.
+MITS was an affiliate of JNTUA and is approved by AICTE, New Delhi.
+It became a deemed to be university in 2025.

 History

 Madanapalle Institute of Technology and Science was established in 1998 in Madanapalle, Chittoor district of Andhra Pradesh, India.
 It is located on a 30 acre campus near Angallu, about 10 km away from Madanapalle.